Bikeman868/NPL/docs/ARCHITECTURE.md

  For local development, you can run the entire application as a single Node.js application, and use the Node.js debugger to set breakpoints and step through the code in a similar way to how it works with TypeScript.

- For production environments, we plan to provide tooling that will split your application into multiple docker containers and orchestrate them using Kubernetes based on a simple configuration file that defines which networks should run in each vertical slice.
+ For production environments, we plan to provide tooling that will split your application into multiple docker containers and orchestrate them using the Kubernetes API Service based on a simple configuration file that defines which networks should run in each vertical slice.